fmyuan/pt-e3sm-inputdata/README.md

 A full set of E3SM input dataset for running offline Land Model (ELM) at 1 Point.

 ## WHY?
 The original E3SM inputdata is huge.
 For ELM developing and testing, it's not necessary to have the whole dataset.
-This dataset provides an example for running ELM (F cases) at 1 point.
+This dataset provides an example for running ELM (I cases) at 1 point.

 ## How?
-### The F case for using this dataset is any supported compset, with resolution configuration of `--res CLM_USRDAT`.
+### The I case for using this dataset is any supported compset, with resolution configuration of `--res CLM_USRDAT`.

 ### After create_newcase, editing ```env_run.xml``` with the following:
 ```